Project-Books/book-project/CONTRIBUTING.md

 Assigning yourself to an issue before working on it helps to minimise the chances of duplicated work.

+### Discuss your implementation approach

+After assigning yourself to a ticket, please discuss your implementation approach with us first before working on it.
+It may be the case that you make a good change, but it isn't what we are looking for.
+Moreover, there may be a better way of doing something.

+This step can help to save both your time and our time in the long run :)

 ### One problem per patch

 For every patch you make, please ensure it solves one problem.
 If you want to solve multiple problems, please spread them across multiple patches -- one patch per problem.

-## Git workflow
+## Workflow

 Please follow the process below:

 1. [Assign yourself to the relevant issue](https://github.com/knjk04/book-project/blob/master/CONTRIBUTING.md#assign-yourself-to-an-issue)
+2. Discuss your implementation approach with us
-2. Fork the repository
+3. Fork the repository
-3. Create a new branch off the branch that the issue specifies to branch from with a descriptive branch name that includes the issue number
+4. Create a new branch off the branch that the issue specifies to branch from with a descriptive branch name that includes the issue number
-4. Submit a pull request to merge into the branch specified on the issue
+5. Submit a pull request to merge into the branch specified on the issue

 Use the present tense (e.g. "add converter", not "added converter") for git commit messages.